DropbaseHQ/dropbase/README.md

 Go to the Dropbase App Dashboard `localhost:3030/apps` from your browser and click on the Create app button to create your first Dropbase app.

+## Deploy to your server

+The Dropbase components come in the form of Docker containers.
+If you wish to implement them on your server, you can consult our [ansible scripts](./scripts/ansible) for deployment guidance.